Testing Consent Form (Except NV, NY)

 Your Rights

-Depending on your state of residence, you may have certain rights with respect to your Genetic Data and Sensitive Data.
+Depending on your state of residence, you may have certain rights with respect to your Test Data (including Genetic Data) and Sensitive Data.
 Those rights may include:

-- The right to inspect and obtain your Genetic Data.
+- The right to inspect and obtain your Test Data, including any Genetic Data.

-- The right to request correction of your Genetic Data.
+- The right to request correction of your Test Data, including any Genetic Data.

-- The right to request the destruction of your Genetic Data.
+- The right to request the destruction of your Test Data, including any Genetic Data.

 You may exercise your rights by contacting your health care provider.

-The genetic testing discussed in this Consent Form is voluntary.
-You are not required to consent to the collection, use, and disclosure of your Sensitive Data, Sample, and Genetic Data for the purposes described above.
-However, if you do not consent, your health care provider will not be able to order the genetic testing for you, as the collection, use, and disclosure of your Sensitive Data, Sample, and Genetic Data is necessary to conduct the Test and provide the results.
-If you consent, you have the right to withdraw your consent at any time by contacting your health care provider.
+The testing discussed in this Consent Form is voluntary.
+You are not required to consent to the collection, use, and disclosure of your Sensitive Data, Sample, and Test Data for the purposes described above.
+However, if you do not consent, your health care provider will not be able to order the testing for you, as the collection, use, and disclosure of your Sensitive Data, Sample, and Test Data is necessary to conduct the Test and provide the results.
+If you consent, you have the right to withdraw your consent by contacting your health care provider.

 Further Questions